hanzhi713/image-collage-maker/README.md

   --exp                 Do experiments (for testing only) (default: False)
 ```

-### Downloading profile pictures of your WeChat friends
+## Utility Script: download profile pictures of your WeChat friends

 If you have a WeChat account, an utility script `extract_img.py` is provided to download your friends' profile pictures so you can make a photomosaic using them.
 To use this script, you need to have itchat-uos installed